 The society we are in today produces much more stress as compared before.
-Although modern technologies have helped us to be provided with better communication and interaction, there are also downsides of it.
-People become busier and often neglected the things that should be more important to them.
+Although modern technologies have helped us to be provided with better communication and interaction, there are also downsides to it.
+People become busier and often neglect the things that should be more important to them.
 Long before they know they are stuck with stressful situations, they can be a victim of anxiety and other more significant issues.
 Stress can affect anyone and can bring adverse effects on different levels.

 What Is Stress?